woodRock/fishy-business/docs/source/minutes.rst

         * mean: :math:`m = V^{-1} (v_0^{-1}m_0 + \frac{1}{\sigma^2} X^Ty)`
     * RVFL - Random Vector Functional Link - a neural network with random weights.
     * RVFL, a.k.a. "extreme learning machine", a random hidden layer with non-linearity.
-    * Reparameterization trick - Marcus uses a similar method as the non-linear SVM (`Cortes 1995<cortes1995support>`), the reparameterization trick, to use a kernal to project the data into a higher dimensional space.
+    * Reparameterization trick - Marcus uses a similar method as the non-linear SVM :ref:`(Cortes 1995) <cortes1995support>`, the reparameterization trick, to use a kernal to project the data into a higher dimensional space.

 Related:
     * See (`Cortes 1995<cortes1995support>`) for the non-linear SVM, and the reparameterization trick.